onthegomap/planetiler/planetiler-custommap/README.md

 ## Arguments

 A map from argument name to its definition.
-Arguments can be reference later in the config and overridden from the command-line or environmental variables.
+Arguments can be referenced later in the config and overridden from the command-line or environmental variables.
 Argument definitions can either be an object with these properties, or just the default value: